 What is a Radiation Protection Officer?

-The Radiation Protection Officer (Strahlenschutzbeauftragter, SSB) is the qualified person designated under § 70 of the German Radiation Protection Act (StrlSchG) who is responsible for compliance with radiation protection law within a defined scope of decision-making.
-The SSB supports the Radiation Protection Supervisor (Strahlenschutzverantwortlicher, SSV) under § 69 StrlSchG, who carries personal management responsibility and is named in every licensing or notification procedure.
-The StrlSchG replaced the former Röntgenverordnung (RoeV) and the old Radiation Protection Ordinance in 2018, consolidating them into a single regime fleshed out by the Strahlenschutzverordnung 2018 (StrlSchV).
-Together they transpose the EU Basic Safety Standards Directive 2013/59/Euratom into German law.
+The Radiation Protection Officer (Strahlenschutzbeauftragter, SSB) is the qualified person designated under § 70 of the German Radiation Protection Act (StrlSchG) who is responsible for compliance with radiation protection law within a defined internal scope of decision-making.
+The SSB is appointed by the Radiation Protection Supervisor (Strahlenschutzverantwortlicher, SSV) under § 69 StrlSchG, who carries management responsibility; under § 70 Para.
+1 sentence 2 StrlSchG the SSV stays responsible for its own duties even after an appointment.
+The StrlSchG replaced the former Röntgenverordnung (RoeV) and the old Radiation Protection Ordinance in 2018, consolidating them into one regime fleshed out by the Strahlenschutzverordnung 2018 (StrlSchV), which transposes the EU Basic Safety Standards Directive 2013/59/Euratom.

-The task scope flows from §§ 71 to 74 StrlSchG and is specified in §§ 47, 73, 121 StrlSchV.
-The SSB monitors compliance with the dose limits under § 78 StrlSchG (20 millisievert per year for occupationally exposed persons, 1 millisievert for the general public, 20 mSv eye lens, 500 mSv skin and extremities), drafts the radiation protection instruction (Strahlenschutzanweisung) under § 45 StrlSchV, ensures correct demarcation of radiation areas (supervision, control and exclusion zones) and organises personal dosimetry through an accredited measurement body.
-The SSB also maintains the radiation passport (Strahlenpass) under § 41 StrlSchV and classifies workers in categories A (above 6 mSv per year possible) and B (1 to 6 mSv) under § 71 StrlSchV.
+The task scope flows from §§ 71 to 74 StrlSchG and is specified in the StrlSchV.
+The SSB monitors the dose limits for occupationally exposed persons under § 78 StrlSchG (20 millisievert effective dose per calendar year, 20 mSv for the eye lens, 500 mSv local skin dose, 500 mSv for hands, forearms, feet and ankles); the limit of 1 millisievert per calendar year for members of the public sits in § 80 Para.
+1 StrlSchG.
+The SSB contributes to the radiation protection instruction (Strahlenschutzanweisung) under § 45 StrlSchV, controls the setting up and marking of radiation areas under §§ 52 and 53 StrlSchV (supervision, control and exclusion zones), organises the determination of body dose under § 64 StrlSchV through a measuring body under § 172 StrlSchV, and oversees the radiation passport (Strahlenpass) under §§ 68 and 174 StrlSchV.
+Classification in categories A (more than 6 mSv effective dose per year possible) and B (more than 1 mSv) follows § 71 StrlSchV.

 Duties of the radiation protection officer

-- Demarcate and mark radiation protection zones under § 52 StrlSchV (supervision, control and exclusion zones).
+• Set up, demarcate and mark radiation protection zones under §§ 52 and 53 StrlSchV (supervision, control and exclusion zones).

-- Annually report occupational doses to the radiation register at the Federal Office for Radiation Protection.
+• Report the determined body doses to the radiation register at the Federal Office for Radiation Protection under § 173 StrlSchV.

-- Instruct staff at least annually under § 63 StrlSchV with documented attendance.
+• Instruct staff before they take up the activity and at least annually thereafter under § 63 StrlSchV, with documented attendance.

-- Coordinate occupational health surveillance for category A exposed workers under § 79 StrlSchG.
+• Coordinate occupational health surveillance for category A workers under § 77 StrlSchV by a physician authorised under § 175 StrlSchV.

-- Report safety-relevant incidents to the competent authority under § 108 StrlSchV.
+• Report significant occurrences to the competent authority under § 108 StrlSchV.

 Appointment and expertise groups

-- Operation of a particle accelerator or high-power laser with X-ray emissions under § 12 Para.
-1 No. 3 StrlSchG.
+• Operation of a facility generating ionising radiation under § 12 Para.
+1 No. 1 StrlSchG.

 Sectors most affected